postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 > Only HTTP API schemas can be exported and deployed from Postman.
 To deploy a REST API schema, use the AWS console.

-1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version.
+1. Open your API by selecting **APIs** in the sidebar, and then selecting an API and a version.
 1. Select the **Deployments** tab, and then select **Deploy API**.

     You can also export and deploy your API from the Changelog.
 Open the Changelog <img alt="Changelog icon" src="https://assets.postman.com/postman-docs/icon-changelog-v9.jpg#icon" width="18px"> in the right context bar, select the three dots <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg#icon" width="18px"> next to a release, and then select **Deploy Schema**.